Skip to main content

 Cystatin C

-Cystatin C is the preferred kidney function marker for athletes because it is not affected by muscle mass, exercise intensity, or protein supplementation.
+Cystatin C is the preferred kidney function marker for active individuals because it is not affected by muscle mass, exercise intensity, or protein supplementation.
 It provides a true picture of kidney health regardless of body composition or training load.

 Learn more